areebi/COVID19Dashboard/README.md

 A COVID-19 Dashboard visualizing data at the county, state, and national level.

-Used Python, along with the pandas and numplotlib libraries
+Used Python, along with the pandas and matplotlib libraries

 <img src="images/screenshot.PNG">